 - Division 10s-11s-12s.

-You can click this link to see a google document showing all the problems learned in each of the Learning Tracks.
-Click to see the problems in the tracks.
+You can click below to see a google document showing all the problems learned in each of the Learning Tracks.

 Considerations, or what to choose when?

 Begin with the basics.
 The four basic operations are most important and typical expectations is one of those per grade level, so Addition in first, Addition then Subtraction in second, Multiplication, then go back to Addition and Subtraction in third, and Multiplication then Division in fourth grade, and then going back to get Addition and Subtraction if those haven’t been learned.
 Make sure your student have worked through the expected basic operations for their grade level BEFORE doing any of the other optional Learning Tracks.